 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Stackhouse, Jill, "The state of housing, the business of the state: The spatial consequences of housing and urban development policies developed by the entrepreneurial state in Chile (1973--1989)" (2007).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 9.